DIY California small claims

 I'm really anxious about this.
 Is that normal?

-Completely normal, and honestly, one of the biggest reasons ClaimKit exists.
+Completely normal, and honestly, one of the biggest reasons ClaimKit Help exists.
 Most people have never been to court.
 The unknown is the hardest part.
-Every ClaimKit package is designed to replace that anxiety with clarity: you'll know exactly what to do, what to bring, what to say, and what to expect.
+Every ClaimKit Help package is designed to replace that anxiety with clarity: you'll know exactly what to do, what to bring, what to say, and what to expect.
 You won't walk in feeling lost.